 The groups most affected were persons living alone or in single-parent households with minor children, persons with no post-compulsory education and those living in households where no-one works.

-As substantial changes have been made to the SILC methodology, from 2014 the values of all indicators can no longer be directly compared with those of previous years.
+As substantial changes have been made to the SILC methodology, the values from 2014 can no longer be directly compared with those of previous years.

-In 2016, the poverty threshold was on average CHF 2247 per month for a single person and CHF 3981 per month for a household with two adults and two children under the age of 14.
+In 2020, the poverty line was on average CHF 2279 per month for a single person and CHF 3963 per month for a household with two adults and two children under the age of 14.